yc-cui/PreMix/README.md

 python train.py --rgb_c 2,1,0 --ms_chans 4 --sensor GF --data_dir "~/data/3 Gaofen-1" --embed_dim 32 --kernel_size 3 --pf_kernel 3 --num_layers 1 --EWFM --activation tanh+relu
 ```

+### Note

+The depth (`num_layers`) of the model has a significant impact on its performance.
+Increasing this value can lead to better performance.

 ## Testing